The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

         description: >-
           "Great professionalism ....Extremely knowledgeable ...
 Clarity to many complex applications we have had over the years.
-I would recommended Natalie and the team for any individual or company seeking a trustworthy and reliable service."
+I would recommended the team for any individual or company seeking a trustworthy and reliable service."
         icon: /upload/uniden.jpg
       - name: Shadi Harb
         position: In-House Counsel